thomasop/ToDoAndCo/README.md

 ### Composer

-3 - Install composer with composer install and init the projet with composer init in SnowTricks folder
+3 - Install composer with composer install and init the projet with composer init in TodoCo folder

 4 - Run composer update to install dependencies